 High surf warning until 6 am HST Tuesday for Niihau, Kauai windward, Kauai leeward, Waianae coast, Oahu north shore, Oahu Koolau, olomana, Molokai, Maui windward west, Maui central valley, windward Haleakala, Kona, Kohala.

 Winter storm watch from this evening through Wednesday afternoon for Big Island summits.

-Small craft advisory until 6 pm HST Saturday for all Hawaiian waters, except the Maui county leeward waters.
+Small craft advisory until 6 am HST Tuesday for all Hawaiian waters except Maalaea Bay,.